power-guard/docker_base_solar_project/README.md

 To remove all unused containers, networks, images, and volumes, you can run the prune command: docker system prune -a --volumes -f
 **Warning**: This command will remove **everything**, including data volumes

+my formula is

+python manage.py dumpdata > datadump.json
+Change settings.py to your mysql
+Make sure you can connect on your mysql (permissions,etc) python manage.py migrate --run-syncdb
+Exclude contentype data with this snippet in shell

+python manage.py shell

+from django.contrib.contenttypes.models import ContentType ContentType.objects.all().delete()
+quit()

+python manage.py loaddata datadump.json